Blueline Tilefish

-In the South Atlantic, the status is above target population levels.
-In the Mid-Atlantic and Gulf of Mexico, the population level is unknown, but presumed stable.
+In the South Atlantic, not overfished.
+In the Mid-Atlantic and Gulf of Mexico, the stocks have not been assessed, the population levels are unknown, and management measures are in place.

 Fishing gears used to harvest blueline tilefish have minimal impacts on habitat.